-- e) Partial automation systems shall be so designed as to provide a continuous integrity check, recording any faults, failures, implausible messages etc., and shall record such events in a non-volatile memory.
-These data shall be accessible for the purposes of roadworthiness and maintenance inspection through a standardised scan tool. - f) The partial automation system shall provide the driver with timely, appropriate and understandable information concerning its status (engaged / dis-engaged) condition (plausibility checks, fault monitoring etc.). - g) The system shall be designed such that in the event of a defect that renders the system unable to fulfil the full range of control that the driver may expect, it shall not engage on driver request and, if already engaged, will warn the driver that he/she must resume control. - h) The system shall be designed to ensure the attentiveness of the driver during periods of use of the automated function. - i) The driver's intention at any moment in time shall be reliably reflected and systems shall be designed such that they deactivate immediately in response to a driver's request for immediate control, - j) Systems that are designed to provide automation of the lateral control of the vehicle shall ensure that the function (e.g. lane change) is preceded immediately by a positive input from the driver.
-This requirement shall not apply where the lateral manoeuvre is required as part of an emergency avoidance procedure.
+- d) The IG-ITS/AD should consider developing clarifications of these levels (and further levels if necessary) the provide comprehension of the above Levels 1, 2 and 3 of "assistance" versus "automation" versus "autonomy" in the context of international regulation. - e) Partial and conditional automation systems shall be so designed as to provide a continuous integrity check, recording any faults, failures, implausible messages etc., and shall record such events in a non-volatile memory.
+These data shall be accessible for the purposes of roadworthiness and maintenance inspection through a standardised scan tool. - f) The partial and conditional automation system shall provide the driver with timely, appropriate and understandable information concerning its status (engaged / dis-engaged) condition (plausibility checks, fault monitoring etc.). - g) The partial and conditional automation system shall be designed such that in the event of a defect that renders the system unable to fulfil the full range of control that the driver may expect, it shall not engage on driver request and, if already engaged, will warn the driver that he/she must resume control. - h) The partial automation system shall be designed to ensure the attentiveness of the driver during periods of use of the automated function. - The driver's intention at any moment in time shall be reliably reflected and systems shall be designed such that they deactivate immediately in response to a driver's request for immediate control, - j) Systems that are designed to provide automation of the lateral control of the vehicle shall ensure that the function (e.g. lane change) is preceded immediately by a positive input from the driver.
+This requirement shall not apply where the lateral manoeuvre is required as part of an emergency avoidance procedure. - k) Level 3 (Conditional Automation) systems are designed to function without the need for the driver of permanently monitoring the driving environment driving task and the driving environment all times as long as the driver is ready to take resume manual control when requested (upon transition demand) - The Level 3 system shall be designed in a way that it detects the need for the driver to take control of resun the dynamic driving task and that it displays the request in a timely manner and appropriately (transition to the driver). - The Asisstance and automated systems shall be designed in a way that it can be overridden or switched off by the driver at all times. - n) Conditional automation systems shall be designed such that they allow the driver to safely withdraw attentiveness from the dynamic driving task for a limited time as long as the automated driving function is activated and is operating according to the instructions given by the vehicle manufacturer (the so-calle intended use specified by the manufacturer).
+Nevertheless, the driver shall remain vigilant as to acknowledge the transition demand which is issued by the system either at the end of the use-case or prior to reach the functional boundaries. - o) The HS/ADACSE Informal Group shall develop formulate the technological requirements which are to be fulfilled by a partial automation and conditional automation systems, to make it possible for the For conditional automation, the technological requirements need to be such that the driver to interrupt the permanent monitoring of the dynamic driving task for a limited time does not necessarily need to permanently monitor the driving environment until the transition demand is issued and finished. - p) Driving manoeuvres controlled by conditional automation systems shall performe in compliance with relevant road traffic regulations (e.g. automatically adjust the speed as indicated on the route section).